5 SIMPLE STEPS

 Step 5: Due Diligence & Closing

 All offers with Deposit are presented to the seller to choose from, you have the final say on who buys your business.
 Once an offer is accepted, the buyer enters into the Due Diligence stage.
-In the stage you may be asked for additional documents so that the buyer, his/her accountant and lawyer can validate the financial performance of the business for the past 3 years, the legitimacy of the business from a legal set of lens and both your and the buyer’s lawyer to begin the transfer of ownership process.
+In this stage you may be asked for additional documents so that the buyer, his/her accountant and lawyer can validate the financial performance of the business for the past 3 years, the legitimacy of the business from a legal set of lenses.
+It is here that your lawyer and the buyer’s lawyer begin the discussions on transfer of ownership and the legal process.
 Once all conditions of the Due Diligence process are waived the closing stage begins.
-It is here, a date of trafner of ownership and balance of funds are set.
-We will assist and guide tou through every step of the way.
+It is here, a date of transfer of ownership and balance of funds are set.
+We will assist and guide you through every step of the way.

 GET STARTED ON YOUR FREE VALUATION

 The best way to get started is to fill out some preliminary information in the online Valuation Tool.
 We will work with you to determine the best Value for your business.